kingsfordgroup/sailfish/doc/source/salmon.rst

 .. topic:: Multiple alignment files

-    Currently, salmon assumes that the alignment records for all of the reads corresponding to a single sample appear in the same .bam/.sam file.
-This means that if you have multiple .bam/.sam files with aligned reads from the *same sample* that you wish to use together for quantification, you must first merge the files.
-This limitation is temporary and will be removed soon so that multiple different alignment files can be provided for a single sample (though they should all be with respect to the same target transcripts).
+    If your alignments for the sample you want to quantify appear in multiple .bam/.sam files, then you can simply provide the salmon ``-a`` parameter with a (space-separated) list of these files.
+Salmon will automatically read through these one after the other quantifying transcripts using the alignments contained therein.
+However, it is currently the case that these separate files must (1) all be of the same library type and (2) all be aligned with respect to the same reference (i.e. the @SQ records in the header sections must be identical).

 Read-based mode
 ---------------